 - Budget: HI Boston (Hostelling International)

 If you want those harbor views and don’t mind paying a premium for them, you can search for hotels on the Waterfront as well.
 Back Bay is also a fun area to stay in for its proximity to Newbury Street and Fenway.

 I always do an Airbnb search of cities as well and there are some pretty solid options in Boston, especially if you don’t mind a room in a shared space.
-Click here to get your $55 discount code, and click here to search for available Airbnbs in Boston.
+Click here to search for the best Airbnb options in Boston.

 While 2 days in Boston isn’t really enough time to get under the skin of the city, it’s certainly a nice introduction.

 I’m sure you’ll have the same thought that I did, and that is “I’ll just have to come back and do it again!”
 There’s plenty to see and do here to warrant several return trips to this iconic American city.

 I personally had an absolute blast with my weekend in Boston, soaking up the history on the Freedom Trail, digging into a big ole’ bowl of clam chowda, and cheering for the Sox (which was tough as a Tigers fan, believe me), and more.